 - Systems: Inputs related to software, equipment, and processes

 The 8P approach includes more categories and is common in service industries like retail, hospitality, and food.
-You can use the template in a variety of other areas, especially with a few modifications.
-The typical starting categories for 8P fishbone diagrams include:
+You can use the template in a variety of other areas, such as administrative functions and manufacturing processes, especially with a few modifications.
+Service industries use the 8P fishbone diagram to analyze:

 - Price: Inputs related to cost or pricing